 By 1911 Census a further sister had been born and there was also a grandson.
 The five older children worked in various jobs in a cotton mill, including the 17 year old George who was a card maker.
 By 1911 the family of nine lived in a three roomed dwelling on George St, Dewsbury.

-George was born in Dewsbury to Mr and Mrs Charles Fieldhouse.
-He enlisted in February 1916 (after working for Critchley, Sharpe and Tetlow in Cleckheaton) and was posted to the 4th Battalion Grenadier Guards in November 1916, later transferring to the 2nd Battalion.
+George was working for Critchley, Sharpe and Tetlow in Cleckheaton when in enlisted in February 1916.
+He was subsequently posted to the 4th Battalion Grenadier Guards in November 1916, later transferring to the 2nd Battalion.

 George Fieldhouse was 23 years old when he died on 2 September 1917.
 He has no known grave and is commemorated on the Tyne Cot Memorial to the Missing.